sandialabs/PyRIID/README.md

 API documentation can be found [here](https://sandialabs.github.io/PyRIID).

-Build the docs with the following:
+Docs can be built locally with the following:

 ```sh
 pip install -r pdoc/requirements.txt